visionNR/gitSample/README.md

 this is a repo for practice and learn

-this is second chang readme file
+this is second change readme file

+this is another change